adenot/Notepad/services.md

 I can guarantee that will cost less than half salary of a full-time DevOps Engineer.

-Contact me and let's talk.
+Reach me at hello@allandenot.com and let's talk.